-The Bridging the Gaps programme is run by an alliance of nine organisations including NSWP, Aids Fonds, AFEW - Aids Foundation East-West, COC, GNP+ - Global Network of People Living with HIV, INPUD – International Network of People who Use Drugs, ITPC – International Treatment Preparedness Coalition, Mainline and MSMGF – Global Forum on MSM and HIV.
+The Bridging the Gaps programme is run by an alliance of nine organisations including NSWP, Aids Fonds, AFEW - Aids Foundation East-West, COC, GNP+ - Global Network of People Living with HIV, INPUD – International Network of People who Use Drugs, ITPC – International Treatment Preparedness Coalition, Mainline and Global Action for Gay Men's Health and Rights (MPact).

 Bridging the Gaps began its second five-year programme in 2016.